 Enterprise management incentive

-Enterprise management incentive (EMI) options are ideal for small independent companies with a UK presence and gross assets below 30 million pounds wishing to incentivise employees with equity.
-EMI options are tax-efficient and easy to implement, and companies have flexibility regarding the terms by which the options will become exercisable – time, performance or exit-dependent with the ability to include good/bad leaver provisions.
+Enterprise Management Incentive (EMI) options are ideal for growing independent companies with a UK presence wishing to incentivise employees with equity.
+EMI options are tax-efficient and easy to implement, and companies have flexibility regarding the terms by which the options will become exercisable, by reference to time, performance or an exit, with the ability to include good/bad leaver provisions.
+For these reasons, most venture-backed startup companies structure their equity incentives for UK employees as EMI options where possible.

-The maximum entitlement of an individual EMI option holder at the date of grant of the EMI option is 250,000 pounds (based on the value of the shares).
-There should be no tax liability on the exercise of an EMI option if the exercise price is set at market value, generally agreed in advance with His Majesty’s Revenue and Customs (HMRC).
+The maximum entitlement of an individual EMI option holder at the date of grant of the EMI option is 250,000 pounds, based on the value of the shares.
+There is also a limit of 6 million pounds on the total value of unexercised EMI options per company, increased from 3 million pounds from 6 April 2026.
+There should be no tax liability on the exercise of an EMI option if the exercise price is set at ‘actual market value’, which can be agreed in advance with His Majesty’s Revenue and Customs (HMRC) for certainty.

-On a subsequent sale of the shares, there will be a charge to capital gains tax on the difference between the disposal proceeds less the exercise price of the EMI option.
-The employee can use their annual allowance and, if an EMI option holder satisfies the two-year holding requirement between grant of option and disposal of shares, business asset disposal relief (BADR) can reduce the rate of capital gains tax payable to 10% (for gains up to a lifetime limit).
+On a subsequent sale of the shares, Capital Gains Tax will be charged on the difference between the disposal proceeds less the exercise price of the EMI option.
+The employee can use their annual allowance and, if an EMI option holder satisfies the two-year holding requirement between grant of option and disposal of shares, Business Asset Disposal Relief (BADR) can reduce the rate of Capital Gains Tax payable to 18% for the UK tax year 2026/2027 (increased from 14% for the UK tax year 2025/2026), for gains up to a current lifetime limit of one million pounds.

 Company share option plan

-For companies that have outgrown EMI, the company share option plan (CSOP) is a discretionary tax-advantaged plan under which options can be granted to eligible employees.
+For companies that have outgrown EMI, CSOP is a discretionary tax-advantaged plan under which options can be granted to eligible employees.

-There should be no tax liability on exercise of a CSOP option if the date of exercise is at least three years from the date of grant – or earlier if the right to exercise arises because of the option holder ceasing employment due to disability, injury, redundancy or retirement (and the option is exercised within six months of leaving), or on a sale of the company in certain circumstances.
+There should be no tax liability on exercise of a CSOP option if the date of exercise is at least three years from the date of grant.
+CSOP tax advantages may also be available for earlier exercises where the option holder ceases employment due to disability, injury, redundancy or retirement and the option is exercised within six months of leaving, or on a sale of the company in certain circumstances.

-On a subsequent sale of the shares, there will be a charge to capital gains tax on the difference between the disposal proceeds less the exercise price of the CSOP option.
+On a subsequent sale of the shares, Capital Gains Tax will be charged on the difference between the disposal proceeds less the exercise price of the CSOP option.
 The employee can use their annual allowance.
 BADR is not available in connection with CSOP options.

 Share options: Non-tax-advantaged options

-Although offering no tax efficiencies, these arrangements are flexible and simple to understand and operate.
+Although these arrangements do not offer tax efficiencies, they are flexible and simple to understand and operate

 Awards of shares

-Awards of shares to employees can be subject to time vesting, performance conditions and good/bad leaver provisions just like options.
+Awards of shares to employees can be subject to time-based vesting, performance conditions and good/bad leaver provisions – just like options.

-If the shares are subject to restrictions (such as vesting) and the employee pays or is taxed on the full “unrestricted market value” of the shares, the employee and employer would usually enter into a section 431 election within 14 days of acquisition to avoid adverse post-acquisition income tax charges, as the restrictions lift when the shares are sold.
-Any profit on sale should then be subject to capital gains tax.
+If the shares are subject to restrictions, such as vesting, and the employee pays or is taxed on the full ‘unrestricted market value’ of the shares, the employee and employer would usually enter into a section 431 election within 14 days of acquisition.
+This avoids adverse post-acquisition Income Tax charges as the restrictions lift and/or when the shares are sold.
+Any profit on sale should then be subject to Capital Gains Tax.

-Where the market value of ordinary shares is high, companies may create a new class of “hurdle” or “growth” shares which entitle the employee-shareholders to a percentage of the proceeds on an exit of the company above a predetermined hurdle value (greater than current value).
+Where the market value of ordinary shares is high, companies may create a new class of ‘hurdle’ or ‘growth’ shares that entitle employee shareholders to a percentage of the proceeds on an exit of the company above a predetermined hurdle value (greater than its current value).
 Given the hurdle, these shares should have a low market value and can therefore be acquired by the individual without much cost.
-Any profit on sale (at exit) should then be subject to capital gains tax.
+Any profit on sale at exit should then be subject to Capital Gains Tax.

-Learn more about equity incentives for US companies in Establishing the Ownership Culture: Stock vs Options.
+Learn about equity incentives for US companies in Establishing the Ownership Culture: Stock Versus Options